zalberico/zalberico.github.io/_posts/2020-04-19-how-to-become-a-hacker.markdown

 #### Bonus: Community

-ESR talks about joining a local Linux users group, but at least for me that was not realistic when I read his post, both because there aren't really that many of them and because I couldn't drive or really get anywhere myself that easily since I was too young to drive.
+ESR talks about joining a local Linux users group, but at least for me that was not realistic when I read his post, both because there aren't really that many of them and because I couldn't get anywhere myself that easily since I was too young to drive.
 There are some online communities that I find interesting now that I think I would have found interesting then too.

 **[Hacker News][Hacker News]:** Ycombinator's news site (startup incubator in the bay area).
 Comments can be hit or miss, but the good ones are really good and a lot of people in the industry hang out there.
 Paul Graham and Jessica Livingston were the founders of Ycombinator and Paul writes a lot of interesting [essays][PG].